 Power Homeschool’s Homeschooling in Nebraska site highlights resources, helpful tips, support groups, and so much more!

 For homeschoolers, finding support from other families in their area is very beneficial.
 Homeschool associations, support groups, and co-ops all function to enhance home education and help families along their journey.

 Homeschoolers in Nebraska are lucky enough to have two homeschool associations:

-- The Nebraska Christina Home Educators Association (NCHEA) is a non-profit that offers resources and support as well as sponsors events throughout the year, including a convention and graduation ceremony.
+- The Nebraska Christian Home Educators Association (NCHEA) is a non-profit that offers resources and support as well as sponsors events throughout the year, including a convention and graduation ceremony.